Saareem/gis-e4030-abm/README.md

  `duration_days` | The number of days in simulation.
 If more than `1`, uses simulate_several_days - function.
 (Default: `1`)
  `day` | Starting week day.
 Relevant if popular times are defined and user wants to simulate only one day.
 (Default: `0` i.e. monday)
  `customers_together` | Proportion of customers shopping together.
 Number between 0 and 1.
 (Default: `0`)
- `realtime` | Set to `true` to allow customers to avoid each other by using real time path generators.
-(Default: `False`) WARNING: This will make code 3-4 time slower.
+ `runtime` | Set to `true` to allow customers to avoid each other by using runtime path generators.
+(Default: `False`) If set to `True`, path generator type also needs to be set accordingly to `runtime`.
+WARNING: This will make code slower, about 2-4 times with default runtime parameters.

+In addition, there are optional keys used for runtime path generation.
+These are detailed in the Runtime path generation -section.

  ## Store network